snoop2head/Deep-Encoder-Shallow-Decoder/README.md

 - [x] Make Machine Translation Model class similar to MarianMTModel in order to be trainable with huggingface trainer.
 - [x] Get BLEU score from the test set.
 - [ ] Compare BLEU score from Google Translate, Papago, [Pororo](https://kakaobrain.github.io/pororo/seq2seq/mt.html) on the test set(or test set which is out of domain).
+- [ ] Enable batch inferencing on GPU
 - [ ] For tasks such as Named Entity Relation or Relation Extraction, enable entity marker to wrap around even after translation

 ## Citation